VSustar/RFIDAZURE_2/README.md

 ## Link to the Vid Sustar's RFID tracker WebPage

 See [Webpage](https://sustariot.azurewebsites.net/)
 (Webpage is currently down to preserve the costs...
-I will recreate the project with home server)
+I will recreate the project with virtual private server)

 ## Main References: